ObolNetwork/obol-docs/docs/int/faq/general.md

 It should be the same as running a normal post-merge Ethereum node.
 It would be easiest with 16GB of RAM, 1TB of disk and 8MB/s of internet bandwidth, though lower resourced machines can probably be used with some effort.

 Charon alone uses negligible disk space of not more than a few MBs.
-However, if you are running your consensus client and execution client on the same server with charon, then you will need 1TB of free SSD disk space (assuming you are running a testnet chain, mainnet requires [2TB](https://geth.ethereum.org/docs/getting-started/hardware-requirements) or more disk space ideally).
+However, if you are running your consensus client and execution client on the same server with charon, then you will need 1TB of free SSD disk space (assuming you are running a testnet chain, mainnet requires [2TB](https://geth.ethereum.org/docs/getting-started/hardware-requirements) of disk space).

 For now, Teku & Lighthouse clients are packaged within the docker compose file provided in the [quickstart guides](../quickstart/group), so you don't have to install anything else to run a cluster.
 Just make sure you give them some time to sync once you start running your node.